Dan Pabon: 2010 campaign

 The campaign kicked off in Pabon's backyard with over 150 attendees.
 The election and during the ensuing months, thousands of doors were knocked and phones calls were made.
 The effort paid off—in the general election, Dan won over seventy-five percent of the vote.

 Pabon's priorities include a healthy economy and job creation; affordable health care; transparent and accountable government; stronger protections for seniors; improved education; protection for women's reproductive rights; and full legal recognition of same-sex marriage.

 2011 legislative session

 Representative Pabon was prime sponsor on five pieces of legislation and co-prime sponsor on several more.

 2012 legislative session

 2012 election

 In the 2012 General Election, Representative Pabon faced Republican challenger David W. Dobson.
 Pabon was elected by a wide margin of 81% to 19%.

-Drunk Driving Conviction
+Legal issues

 Pabon was arrested for drunk driving on March 17, 2016 — St. Patrick's Day — in downtown Denver.
 During the course of the arrest, Pabon attempted to use his influence as an elected official to get out of the situation.
 He asked the Denver Police officer who pulled him over to call the city attorney or a police supervisor, but the officer refused.